Conagra Brands Inc. (CAG) Shares Plummet Below 1-Year High - News Heater

-Conagra Brands Inc. (NYSE: CAG)’s stock price has decreased by -0.65 compared to its previous closing price of 32.31.
-However, the company has seen a -2.16% decrease in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 07/13/23 that Frito-Lay’s Flaming Hot Sales
+Conagra Brands Inc. (NYSE: CAG)’s stock price has dropped by -1.21 in relation to previous closing price of 31.28.
+Nevertheless, the company has seen a loss of -3.74% in its stock price over the last five trading days.

 Is It Worth Investing in Conagra Brands Inc. (NYSE: CAG) Right Now?

-Conagra Brands Inc. (NYSE: CAG) has a higher price-to-earnings ratio of 22.54x compared to its average ratio,, and the 36-month beta value for CAG is at 0.53.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Conagra Brands Inc. (NYSE: CAG) is 21.70x, which is above its average ratio.
+Moreover, the 36-month beta value for CAG is 0.54.
+Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023